 What are Treasury bills and how do I buy them?

-Treasury bills are short-term government debt instruments with typical tenors of 91, 182, and 364 days.
-They are backed by the government and considered the safest investment in most countries.
-Purchase through your commercial bank, a licensed stockbroker, or fintech platforms like Piggyvest (Nigeria), Cowrywise (Nigeria), or the CBK mobile platform (Kenya).
+Treasury bills are short-term government debt instruments with typical tenors of 91, 182 and 364 days.
+They are backed by the government and often treated as one of the lower-risk local-currency options.
+Purchase through your commercial bank, a licensed stockbroker, a central-bank retail channel or a regulated investment platform where available.

 How does compound interest help African savers?

 Compound interest means earning interest on your accumulated interest, not just your original deposit.
-At the higher rates available in African markets — 15-25% in many countries — compounding accelerates wealth building significantly.
-NGN 1,000,000 at 18% compounded annually reaches NGN 2,287,758 after 5 years, compared to NGN 1,900,000 with simple interest.
+At higher rates, compounding accelerates wealth building significantly.
+NGN 1,000,000 at a hypothetical 18% compounded annually reaches NGN 2,287,758 after 5 years, compared with NGN 1,900,000 with simple interest.
 The earlier you start and the more consistently you reinvest, the greater the advantage.

 What is the 50/30/20 budgeting rule for African households?